 Property investment is a game of finance, with some houses thrown in the middle.

-The fact is, people simply can’t buy properties if they can’t access the cash.
+And the fact is, people simply can’t buy properties if they can’t access the cash.

-5. National wealth, wage growth and job creation
+5. National wealth, wage growth, and job creation

 Of the jobs that remain, many could be moved offshore to take advantage of cheaper labour costs, further slashing local jobs.